 - if a client can access the fund, there are limited conditions on withdrawal, such as re-locating overseas

-- the trust/account is only payable to the funeral director or administer of the clients estate
+- the trust/account is only payable to the funeral director or administrator of the clients estate

-- the client cannot generally access the interest earned from the account
+- the client cannot usually access the interest earned from the account

 Fortune Manning pre-paid funeral trust